 BOSTON COUNTRY OLDIES IS NOW IN VERMONT!

-Our northern expansion continues as Michael and Stu will debut this Memorial Day weekend on WCVR, North Country 1320 and 100.1 in Randolph, Vermont, every Saturday from 12noon to 2pm.
+Our northern expansion continues as Michael and Stu are now heard on WCVR, North Country 1320 and 100.1 in Randolph, Vermont, every Saturday from 12noon to 2pm.
 We welcome our new friends and listeners there, and hope to be hearing from many of you soon.

 WCVR is Your Home For All Things Country, and makes great listening, anytime.
 Thanks go out to Rob Landry and Aaron Gonthier for fitting us into the station’s schedule.